Human Nature (Madonna song): Chart performance

 In the United States, "Human Nature" debuted on the Billboard Hot 100 at number 57, in the issue dated June 24, 1995, with 7,400 units sold.
 Twenty one days later, it peaked at number 46, spending a total of 15 weeks on the chart overall.
 It became Madonna's second consecutive single to not reach the Hot 100's top 40 following "Bedtime Story".
 From Billboard, Fred Bronson attributed the song's weak performance to it not being "radio-friendly".
 Additionally, it reached the 57th position on the Hot R&B Singles chart.
 "Human Nature" found success on the Dance Club Play chart, where it reached the second spot.
 It came in at number 16 on the 1995 Dance year-end chart.
 In Canada, the single debuted in the 90th position of RPMs 100 Hit Tracks chart on the week of July 10, 1995; one month later, it reached its peak at number 64.

 In the United Kingdom, "Human Nature" debuted and peaked at the 8th position of the UK Singles Chart on August 26, 1995; it spent 6 weeks on the chart overall.
 According to Music Week magazine, over 80,685 copies of the single have been sold in the United Kingdom as of 2008.
 The single spent three weeks at number 17 on Australia's ARIA Singles Chart.
 On the Irish Singles Chart, "Human Nature" peaked at number 21.
 It fared better in Switzerland, Italy and Finland, reaching numbers 17, 10 and 7, respectively.
 "Human Nature" performed poorly in Germany, where it reached number 50.
-It peaked at number 39 on the Eurochart Hot 100, and it's Madonna's lowest charting song in New Zealand, where it reached the 37th spot of the chart, and remained there for one week.
+It peaked at number 39 on the Eurochart Hot 100 In New Zealand, it reached the 37th spot of the chart, and remained there for one week.